Vespa velutina (Asian hornet)

 Impact on Biodiversity

 Hornets are well known for their attacks on other hymenopteran species, especially honey bees.
-The making of flesh pellets from prey to feed the brood of hornets was first described in the European hornet, V. crabro, by Janet (1895).
-The prey spectrum seems to be quite wide and recent studies by Muller et al. (2010, 2013) in France demonstrate that V. velutina preys on a range of insects and even small mammals.
-The prey spectrum consisted of 59% hymenopteran species (of which bees (Apidae) represented over 35%), 32% dipterans, and 9% others (orders Hemiptera, Orthoptera, Lepidoptera, Mecoptera, Trichopetra, Coleoptera, Heteroptera, Neuroptera, Dermaptera, and Blattaria).
+Studies by Muller et al. (2010, 2013) in France demonstrate that V. velutina preys on a range of insects and the carcasses of mammals and birds.
+The prey spectrum consisted of 59% hymenopteran species [of which bees (Apidae) represented over 35%], 32% dipterans, and 9% others (orders Hemiptera, Orthoptera, Lepidoptera, Mecoptera, Trichopetra, Coleoptera, Heteroptera, Neuroptera, Dermaptera, and Blattaria).
 Prey collected in different environments varied greatly, which corroborates earlier studies on the adaptability of this species (Matsuura and Yamane, 1990).
 Previous work also reported that the main prey of V. velutina was Brachycera (Diptera) and social hymenopteran species including bumblebees and honeybees (Vecht, 1957; Williams, 1988; Abrol, 1994).
 Perrard et al. (2009) studied the activity and behaviour of colonies established in the Southwest of France and determined that V. velutina can also attack halictids.

 Choi et al. (2012) found that the arrival of V. velutina had disturbed the relative abundance of the 6 previously known species of Vespa in Busan city, Korea.
 V. velutina now accounts for 37% of the Vespa population and has caused a 20% drop in V. simillima and a 10% drop in V. mandarinia.

 Social ImpactTop of page